nimishsara12/tanX.fi/README.md

 - **Responsive Design**: Enjoy a seamless shopping experience on all devices, from desktops to smartphones.

+## Future Plan

+1. **Product Filters**: Implement advanced filtering options to allow users to narrow down product searches based on various criteria such as price range, category, brand, and more.

+2. **Payment through Crypto Wallet**: Explore the integration of cryptocurrency payments, providing users with an alternative and secure method to complete their purchases.

 ## Installation and Usage

 1. Clone the repository: